eclipse-aaspe/server/README.md

 ## Basic API

+Please find a short description of the REST API below.

 {aas-identifier} = idShort of AAS <br />
 {submodel-identifier} = idShort of Submodel <br />
 {se-identifier} = idShort of SubmodelElement <br />